 Wisdom is not the same as intelligence or knowledge.
 Lots of people are smart, few are wise.
 Wisdom is knowledge mixed with experience.
 It’s one thing to know something, it’s quite another to trust that knowledge.
 Wise people know what they know because they’ve put the knowledge into practice and seen the results first hand.
 They also know what they don’t know which is often more important than what you do know.

 Too many people confuse wisdom with one of my favorite words: serendipity.
 Serendipity is literally “a lucky accident” or “happy coincidence”.
 You see it in business all the time.
 Someone starts a business because he or she discovered an un-served niche in the economy.
 A niche is a small hole in the economy, a market or group of people that want something at a particular price, but can’t get it for some reason.
 Maybe they don’t even know they want it (who knew they needed underarm deodorant until they were told?)
 The new entrepreneur “steps in” to fill the void he’s discovered.
 Initially, because they have no competitors he/she makes a lot of money or what’s known in economic circles as “windfall profits”.
 Having no competition, they don’t have to be very efficient or work nearly as hard as businesses in established industries.
-Another one of my favorite words sets in hubris.
+This is when another one of my favorite words arises – hubris.
 Hubris is arrogance, conceit, pride, and egotism.
 The person begins to seriously believe he/she is wise because they have made so much money and advanced so quickly.

 But the market is truly wise.
 Very soon more experienced competitors see the “windfall” profits being earned by the new upstart and begin to offer competing products or services.
 The new upstart has a choice, he/she must sell out or get wise fast.
 As competition sets in, the upstart’s profit margins drop to what economists call “normal profits”.
 If the new entrepreneur wants to stay in business he/she must learn to be efficient.